daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 specification of the parent so that requirements can be linked from children to parent.
 The parent also implies a `Parents` attribute with a filter for the requirement specification of the parent will be added to the schema of the document.
 - An implementation, which consists of separated matchers for both code and tests.
-If using libclang it accepts the following parameters:
+It accepts the following parameters:
+  - `codeParser`: The selected code parser.
+Defaults to `ctags`.
+Available values are `ctags` and `clang`.
   - `compilationDatabase`: A path to a clang compilation database where the compiler invokation for each translation unit can be found.
-  - `clangArguments`: If the source file is not found in the compilation database (which can happen for header files, since they are not a translation unit), it will fall back to the arguments specified in this list each translation unit can be found.
+  - `compilerArguments`: If the source file is not found in the compilation database (which can happen for header files, since they are not a translation unit), it will fall back to the arguments specified in this list. each translation unit can be found.
 - Any attributes for its requirements and assumptions.

 Common attributes are appended to the attribute schema in each document to fully define the schema of the attributes in the requirements that belong to the document.

-C and C++ code can be parsed using libclang. `preferLibClang` can be set to either true or false to use libclang or ctags when obtaining code references.
-By default, false is selected and ctags is used.

 Parsing the configuration is an involved process that requires:
 - Finding the top-level repository that does not have any parents.